-Priority Management Areas
+General Habitat Management Areas

-The Priority Management Areas encompass areas that are determined to be highly suitable habitat for sage-grouse by the Nevada Habitat Suitability Model and areas of high space use that are not contained within the Core Management Areas (See Section 6.0 for details on technical language).
+The General Habitat Management Areas (GHMA) encompass lands that are determined to be highly suitable habitat for sage-grouse by the Nevada Habitat Suitability Model and areas of high space use (See Section 6.0 for details on technical language).
+These areas represent the strongholds (or "the best of the best") for sage-grouse populations in the State and support the highest density of breeding populations.